PaulaMihalcea/Procedural-Terrain/README.md

 - [Water Normals Texture](https://github.com/mrdoob/three.js/tree/master/examples/textures) by by [Mr.doob](https://mrdoob.com/) (water)
 - [Night Sky Background](https://pngio.com/images/png-a1372140.html) from [PNGio.com](https://pngio.com/png) (night skybox)

+More references can be found in the documentation.

 ---

 <i>The main script file, `proceduralTerrain.js`, has been <b>heavily commented</b> in the hopes that people trying to re-create this project will better understand how the scene and terrain generation works, since the author has deemed insufficiently documented other similar projects found around the web.</i>